hyperledger/anoncreds-rs/docs/design/w3c/spec.md

         * `revealedAttributes` - list of requested attributes revealed using the credential
         * `unrevealedAttributes` - list of requested attributes presented in the credential but left unrevealed
         * `requestedPredicates` - list of predicates resolved using the credential
+* `timestamp` - (Optional) if revocation supported and requested, time as a total number of seconds from Unix Epoch representing pointing to the specif moment of revocation registry

 #### Proof